 font files between the Macintosh and the PC.

 On-line Order Desk.
 The on-line order processing is

-done on a secure server (SSL) and offers all the security you want (in
+done on a secure server (SSL) and offers all the security you want and need (in

 particular, your credit card information never travels on unsecured links).